anacarolina-arellano/telemetry/README.md

 #### **How to use**
 --------
+##### Cloud functions
+- In your terminal change directory to be inside the functions folder of the project
+- Run the command "firebase emulators:start --only functions"
+- It will give you links for the results, you can copy and paste them on the browser o run in terminal "curl ..."

+##### Vue
 - Run the command ´vue ui´ to run the project
 - In your browser go to: http://localhost:8000
 - Go to tasks -> serve -> click on 'run task'